KaliChopra/16-Bit-CPU-Processor/README.md

 (c) EX: Execution / Effective Address Computation

-- In this step, the ALU is used to perform some calculation.
+- In this step, the ALU is used to perform some calculations.
 - The exact operation depends on the instruction that is already decoded.
 - ` `The ALU processes operands that have been prepared in the previous cycle (A, B, Imm, etc).